yazdanasadi/Thesis/README.md

 ### 3. Prepare Data

-Make sure your `data/` directory is uploaded to the cluster:
+data/` directory is uploaded to the cluster:
 ```bash
 # Check if data exists
 python scripts/check_data_paths.py